on this page

 Child Support Collect

-This is where a child support assessment, agreement or court order sets the amount.
+- a child support assessment, agreement or court order sets the payment amount

-- tell you how and when to pay
+- tell the paying parent how and when to pay

 - collect the money from the paying parent